 - Setting up Breadcrumbs to assist visitors to navigate back to the pillar page (and further confirm the silo structure to Google) and

 - Using Canonical URLs to pass link juice/equity back to the pillar page.
 Check out my post Canonical URLs – What are they?
-How to set them in WordPress? [***post coming soon]
+How to add using WordPress Yoast SEO.

 Ready to start creating SEO Content Silos today (to rank competitive keywords)?